kauri-io/archive/docs/Kauri news and announcements/january-2019-ethereum-grant-update.md

 ---
 title: January 2019 Ethereum Grant Update
 summary: Welcome to 2019, and what promises to be an interesting year in the Crypto and Blockchain space.
 Last year we announced our $25,000 grant program for funding technical content thanks to the Ethereum Foundation.
-Were still looking for writers to contribute content on the following topics  Cryptoeconomic Primitives Token-Curated Registries (TCRs) Bonding Curves Staking Advanced Introductory Tutorials Assembly in Solidity Ethereum for Rust Developers Cryptocollectibles Cryptoitems with ERC1155 Comp
+Were still looking for writers to contribute content on the following topics- Cryptoeconomic Primitives Token-Curated Registries (TCRs) Bonding Curves Staking Advanced Introductory Tutorials Assembly in Solidity Ethereum for Rust Developers Cryptocollectibles Cryptoitems with ERC1155 Comp
 authors:
   - Chris Ward (@chrischinchilla)
 date: 2019-01-09